-DCI Functions
+7 DCI Functions

 This section lists the DCI functions that could be called in the COBOL program.
-To enable these functions, user need to add these functions in the sub85.c and rebuild the DCI runtime.
+To enable these functions, the user must add these functions in the sub85.c and rebuild the DCI runtime.

 7.1 Calling DCI functions